Current: v3 [2020–2021]

 In 2008 I was able to upgrade the studio to [v2].
-A digital audio recorder was bought and improved the sound quality of sources to an large degree.
-The next studio purchases involved flea market synthesizers and samplers.
-Still the whole equipment could be placed on a regular-sized desk.
-A small size apparatus.
-For many years I was creating space for me between office papers and studio equipment.
+A digital audio recorder improved the sound quality of sources.
+Flea market synthesizers and cheap Casio samplers gave me further possibilities to manipulate sounds.
+Still the whole equipment could be placed on a regular-sized desk – a small size apparatus.
+For many years I was creating space for music between office papers and studio equipment.

 periphery.